mozilla/mozjpeg/README-turbo.txt

-The TurboJPEG/OSS wrapper, as well as some of the optimizations to the Huffman encoder (jchuff.c) and decoder (jdhuff.c), were borrowed from VirtualGL, and thus any distribution of libjpeg-turbo which includes those files must, as a whole, be subject to the terms of the wxWindows Library Licence, Version 3.1.
+The TurboJPEG/OSS wrapper, as well as some of the optimizations to the Huffman encoder (jchuff.c) and decoder (jdhuff.c), were borrowed from VirtualGL, and thus any distribution of libjpeg-turbo that includes those files must, as a whole, be subject to the terms of the wxWindows Library Licence, Version 3.1.
 A copy of this license can be found in this directory under LICENSE.txt.
-The wxWindows Library License is based on the LGPL but includes provisions which allow the Library to be statically linked into proprietary libraries and applications without requiring the resulting binaries to be distributed under the terms of the LGPL.
+The wxWindows Library License is based on the LGPL but includes provisions that allow the Library to be statically linked into proprietary libraries and applications without requiring the resulting binaries to be distributed under the terms of the LGPL.